 B.hominis and D.fragilis can trigger tummy aches and altered stool to full blown chronic illness.
-Read why this hidden epidemic can drive some chronically ill people to consider suicide as a way to escape the symptoms.
+Read why the symptoms can drive some to consider suicide.

 Drug treatments: Flagyl is the most widely prescribed drug to treat Blasto. and D.fragilis, despite little to recommend it.
 The experience of a Sydney GI clinic proves that the triple therapy is the most effective treatment currently available to treat Blasto.